Rumination syndrome care at Mayo Clinic

 - Diagnostic expertise.
 Mayo Clinic doctors have significant experience distinguishing rumination syndrome from other digestive conditions.
 Experts from Mayo Clinic have been involved in studies of rumination syndrome, including the identification of other conditions that can occur with rumination syndrome.

 - Effective treatment.
 The rumination syndrome treatment team at Mayo Clinic includes behavioral psychologists who teach breathing techniques that can prevent rumination.
 This treatment is generally effective for most people.

 Rumination syndrome is an uncommon disorder, but specialists at Mayo Clinic are experienced in diagnosing and treating the condition.
 Mayo Clinic doctors have also been involved in research on rumination syndrome.

-Mayo Clinic in Rochester, Minnesota, is ranked as one of the top psychiatry hospitals in the nation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., is ranked as one of the top psychiatry hospitals in the nation by U.S. News & World Report.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: